giga-sec/gigaSec-Tech-Notes/3. Notes/PSET5 - Speller.md

 - return `true` if word is in dictionary
 - Traverse linked list  looking for word (`strcasecmp` is a function that compares strings but ignores casing)

-`load`
-- loads all of the words in dictionary
-- into some sort of data structure (hash table)
-Hash Table
--> is an array of individual linked list

-Hash Function
--> assigns a number to every point

 `hash`
 - take a word and run a hash function on it
 - returning some number that corresponds to that word